gvwilson/thirdbit/src/fiction/leaderboard/index.md

 <p class="center">* * *</p>

-I've seen videos of Wall Street traders hunched over monitors or waving pieces of paper in the air and yelling at each other.
+I've seen videos of Wall Street traders hunched over monitors or waving pieces of paper in the air.
-They had as much in common with what I do as painting.
+That had as much in common with what I do as painting.
-My AIs had given themselves instructions and fallbacks for millions of contingencies.
+My AIs had modeled millions of contingencies.
-All I had to do to make it all legal was approve their trades.
+All I had to do to make it legal was approve their trades.

 An.ton join our call on schedule.
 "Agreed," he said curtly when the legal AI asked him to confirm my power of attorney.